“There are millions of blogs out there.

 Show Your Commitment and Professionalism to Your Craft

-A well maintained, active blog shows that you care about your brand and how it is perceived.
+A well-maintained, active blog shows that you care about your brand and how it is perceived.

-That you are willing to devote resources to enhancing your readers’ experience of your work, as well as provide the opportunity for communication and engagement, speaks volumes about your commitment to your craft and your confidence in your writing talent.
+That you are willing to devote resources to enhance your readers’ experience of your work, as well as provide the opportunity for communication and engagement, speaks volumes about your commitment to your craft and your confidence in your writing talent.